MoralCLIP: Contrastive Alignment of Vision-and-Language Representations with Moral Foundations Theory: Related Work

-\textbf{Vision and Language Pretrained Models.} Large-scale pretraining of vision and language modalities has resulted in significant advancement in cross-modal representation learning.
-Models such as CLIP~\cite{CLIP}, ALIGN~\cite{ALIGN}, SigLIP~\cite{siglip,siglip2} use dual-encoder architectures to learn aligned embeddings of image-text pairs, enabling strong performance in tasks like zero-shot image classification and image-text retrieval.
-These models process visual and textual inputs independently, projecting them into a shared embedding space, and have been fine-tuned for various downstream tasks requiring cross-modal understanding~\cite{siglip2, anomalyclip, pubmedclip}.
+\textbf{Vision-Language Pretrained Models.} Large-scale pretraining on vision–language data has driven progress in cross-modal representation learning.
+Models such as CLIP~\cite{CLIP}, ALIGN~\cite{ALIGN}, and SigLIP~\cite{siglip,siglip2} learn aligned image-text embeddings via dual-encoder architectures, enabling strong performance in zero-shot image classification and image-text retrieval.
+These models process visual and textual inputs independently, projecting them into a shared embedding space, and can be fine-tuned for various downstream tasks requiring cross-modal understanding~\cite{siglip2, anomalyclip, pubmedclip}.
 Recent work has explored modifying these embedding spaces for safety purposes.
-Safe-CLIP~\cite{safeclip} fine-tunes CLIP to reduce sensitivity to NSFW content, redirecting inappropriate inputs to safer embedding regions while preserving CLIP's original embedding space structure.
-However, this approach focuses primarily on safety filtering, making it counterproductive for moral classification.
-In contrast, we leverage the multimodal capabilities of vision and language models to design a morality-aware embedding space that captures the moral dimensions embedded in visual and textual content.
+Safe-CLIP~\cite{safeclip} fine-tunes CLIP to reduce sensitivity to NSFW content, redirecting inappropriate inputs to safer embedding regions while preserving CLIP's embedding space structure.
+However, this approach targets safety filtering rather than moral understanding.
+In contrast, we leverage the multimodal capabilities of vision-language models to design a morality-aware embedding space that captures the moral dimensions embedded in visual and textual content.
 Such a space would enable moral analysis grounded in both textual and visual modalities.